11ta/11ta-template/README.md

 ## Live Demo

-**The live demo at https://11ta.netlify.app provides a feature list, and the evolving blog posts each highlight and provide examples of different features, shortcodes, customizations, and frontmatter controls.**
+**The [live demo at "11ta.netlify.app"](https://11ta.netlify.app) provides a feature list, and the evolving blog posts each highlight and provide examples of different features, shortcodes, customizations, and frontmatter controls.**

 ## :fire: Credit :fire: